zhiye-tomoya/menu-control-sheet/DATABASE_SETUP.md

 1. Open your browser to the running application
 2. Try creating a new menu item
-3. The data should now be stored in your Neon database instead of localStorage
+3. The data is now stored in your Neon database

 ## Optional: Database Studio